Tide-Scans/Tide-Scans-Translator-Sheets-Add-On/README.md

 5. **Run** the 'onOpen' function by simply clicking the 'Run' button on the toolbar of the Apps Script editor.

 6. You should now see a new menu item named "Tide Scans Translator" in your Google Sheets toolbar.
+This menu provides various translation and information fetching options.

 ## Usage